-In the normal course of our business, we purchase, process and sell natural gas pursuant to long-term contracts and enter into long-term transportation and storage agreements.
+In the normal course of our business, the Operating Partnerships purchase, process and sell natural gas pursuant to long-term contracts and enter into long-term transportation and storage agreements.
 Such contracts contain terms that are customary in the industry.
-We believe that such terms are commercially reasonable and will not have a material adverse effect on our financial position.
+We believe that such terms are commercially reasonable and will not have a material adverse effect on our financial position or results of operations.